tu-os-course/TI2726C-Assignments-2016/src/session_2/assignment.md

 Session 2 of this lab contains several exercises about threads.
 In Session 1 you learned about processes and how they work.
 In this assignment you will use threads, and these threads will be used in all later sessions of this lab.
-The objectives of this session are:
+The objectives of this session are to:

 - Learn what a thread is and how you can create one
-- Learn how you can use the I/O interface of the Raspberry Pi
+- Learn how to use the I/O interface of the Raspberry Pi

 ## Assignments

-A thread is a basic unit of CPU utilisation; it comprises a thread ID, a program counter, a register set, and a stack.
+A thread is a basic unit of CPU utilisation.
+It comprises a thread ID, a program counter, a register set, and a stack.
 It shares with other threads belonging to the same process its code section, data section, and other operating-system resources, such as open files and signals.
 A traditional (or heavyweight) process has a single thread of control.
 If a process has multiple threads of control,